yanirs/yanirseroussi.com/content/consult/index.md

 ## Ideal clients and areas

-My main interest these days is to apply my skills within the climate tech and nature-positive sector.
+My main interest these days is helping startups and scaleups within the climate tech and nature-positive sector.
 However, I'm happy to discuss any project that is likely to have a positive impact on humanity and our shared environment.

-I have worked with large companies (Intel, Qualcomm, Google, and Commonwealth Bank), medium-size businesses (Automattic &ndash; WordPress.com), several startups (like Orkestra &ndash; renewable energy space and Car Next Door &ndash; now Uber Carshare), and nonprofits (Reef Life Survey, GetUp!, and Work on Climate).
+I have worked with large companies (Intel, Qualcomm, Google, and Commonwealth Bank), a unicorn scaleup (Automattic &ndash; WordPress.com), several startups (like Orkestra &ndash; renewable energy space, and Car Next Door &ndash; now Uber Carshare), and nonprofits (Reef Life Survey, GetUp!, and Work on Climate).
 As an independent consultant, I prefer working with stakeholders who have skin in the game, which typically means working with small-to-medium organisations in settings where it's possible to quickly ship iterative solutions.

 ## Next steps